The Best Organic Baby Formulas (2020 Guide)This post may contain affiliate links. Please read my disclosure.

 - Processed Refined Sugars (Syrup, Syrup Solids): Corn syrup (glucose syrup solids), maltodextrin (a partially hydrolyzed starch derived from corn, rice, or potatoes), sugar, or brown rice syrup.
 Manufacturers use these because they are cheaper than lactose (which is what should be in formula).

 - Oils extracted using hexane: Specific types of DHA and ARA – C. Cohnii oil (DHA) and M. Alpina oil (ARA) are processed using hexane (a neurotoxic petroleum-based solvent).
 There are other forms of DHA and ARA that can be added to formula that do not require hexane for extraction.
 While the hexane is removed from the formula after processing and is non-detectable in European Formulas (see my detailed section on hexane at the end of this post), it’s worth noting that DHA and ARA do not need hexane for extraction when derived from sources other than algae and fungus.
+It’s also worth noting that any oils that are listed as “organic” on EU formula labels cannot use hexane for extraction.

 - Carrageenan: typically added as a stabilizer to ready-to-feed formula in the US; it is not allowed in the EU and has been linked to intestinal inflammation.